Slight layout changes, typically some top and/or bottoms of panels cropped slightly in height so the pages fit the UK page size.

 Message from Stan Lee about the launch of Marvel U.K. and details of "The world's greatest free gift offer!": for ten weeks, each issue will bear a numbered coupon - collect eight and mail them in for the gift; along with a coupon, each issue will also carry a clue to the mystery gift.
 This issue, coupon no. 1 shows the Hulk's face, and the clue is: "It's bigger than a breadbox!"

-This centrespread covers pages 20 and 21, within the Fantastic Four story.
+This centrespread is located between pages 5 & 6 of the Fantastic Four story.